uport-project/uport-connect/examples/integration-tutorial/readme.md

 The functions for sending ETH and setting the status are exactly how you would write them in vanilla `web3.js`.
 To send ETH, you must first fetch some Rinkeby Ether at the Rinkeby faucet, available here: <https://rinkeby.io>.

 Now, try sending some Rinkeby ETH and setting the status.
 You will see QR codes appear when it's time to sign transactions, and you use your uPort app to scan them.
 After sending and setting the status, you can reload the page and reconnect, to make sure the balance and status are updated.

-We hope that you now have a basic grasp of how to go about implementing uPort into your dApp :)